 Environment Network Manawatu

-Brian has everything that makes a volunteer special – young at heart, passionate about the environment and dedicated to inspiring the next generation about how they can make a difference to their community and the wider world.
+Brian has everything that makes a volunteer special – young at heart, passionate about the environment, and dedicated to inspiring the next generation about how they can make a difference to their community and the wider world.
 Brian has been pivotal in the Environment Network Manawatū -led Palmy’s Plastic Pollution Challenge.
 For Dr Brian Finch, the solution lies in working with the community to bring about behavioural change.

 Chi Hang Lam